 So as we turn our thoughts to gentler things at this time of year, I struggle to put all this behind me and think kinder thoughts of my fellow man.
 And in so doing, I am reminded of this beloved Christmas poem by Edgar Albert Guest.

-You will have to forgive me because I posted the same poem last year.
+You will have to forgive me because I posted the same poem last year, and the year before.
 But it’s very simply the perfect Christmas reading.
 Everyone should have this one bred in the bone.